-On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose on Tuesday, December 1, 2015.
+On behalf of Hastings Law Firm P.C. posted in Houston Lawyer for Misdiagnosis by Doctor on Tuesday, December 1, 2015.

 Diagnoses of illnesses require special skills that most Texas residents expect their physicians to possess.
 After all, doctors spend many years studying, followed by gaining experience that should enable them to accurately diagnose illnesses.
 In cases of misdiagnosis or delayed diagnosis, patients are sometimes exposed to prolonged periods of suffering and pain, along with additional medical expenses and other financial losses.
 In fact, delayed diagnosis of a dreaded disease — such as cancer — can lead to premature death.